 OVERALL PURPOSE OF THE JOB:

-To work within a multi-agency setting to provide a pro-active service to support children and young people aged 5-17 years who have experienced sexual violence, to:
+To work within a multi-agency setting to provide a pro-active service to victims of sexual violence within and outside of the criminal justice system to:

 - Risk assess and help clients keep safe

 - Help clients access health and other services they require